 This rooftop plunge pool welcomes its hotel guests and the public to splash in on the fun.
 And trust us, you’ll want to do just that.
 The teak-decked SoHo escape is framed by a concrete “halo” roof and has an outdoor shower, comfy chaise lounges and full bar.
 Known for its popular Summer pool parties, this is one of the hottest places to dip your toes from Memorial Day to Labor Day.

 Open all year-round (thanks heated pool!), this mini oasis boasts a retractable glass roof and the ultimate picturesque skyline views.
 Snack on Mediterranean-inspired bites and sip cocktails on the wraparound balconies or secret garden while taking-in tunes and the always trendy crowd.

 Good news for those who enjoy swimming, drinking and getting a tan in a luxurious setting: William Vale opened its massive, 60-foot pool to the public this summer.
 You don't have to shell out the big bucks as a guest to experience the Williamsburg pool amenities: check out the picturesque setting for yourself by reserving an affordable day-pass!
-On weekends, snag a lounge chair for $45 a day.
+On weekends, snag a lounge chair for a fee.